-Manufactured to the highest quality, SoRoTo forced action mixers are specially designed and manufactured to withstand the toughest of environments that machinery can face on building sites.
+Manufactured to the highest quality, SoRoTo mixers are specially designed and manufactured to withstand the toughest of environments that machinery can face on building sites.
 With efficient but quiet motors and rugged, durable designs, each SoRoTo upright pan mixer is perfect for contractors who require high-capacity output machines which are efficient, portable and reliable.

-Also ideally suited for contractors who have a requirement for mixing large amounts (up to 240kg approximately) of materials, such as mortar, render, plaster, screed and concrete, exactly where they need it.
-As the SoRoTo 100L Forced Action Mixer is narrow enough to fit through standard doorways, it can be taken inside and right to where you need it, instead of having to down tools to go outside to carry small buckets of mixed material back to where you are working.
+Also ideally suited for contractors who have a requirement for mixing large amounts (up to 240kg approximately) of materials, such as mortar, render, plaster, screed, and concrete, exactly where they need it.
+As the SoRoTo 100L Mixer is narrow enough to fit through standard doorways, it can be taken inside and right to where you need it, instead of having to down tools to go outside to carry small buckets of mixed material back to where you are working.
 This increases productivity and profitability, two essential ingredients for success.

-Q:What can be mixed in a SoRoTo forced action mixer?
+What can be mixed in a SoRoTo mixer?

-Q: Which Model Should I Use For Resin Bound Gravel?
+Which Model Should I Use For Resin Bound Gravel?

 When mixing resin bound aggregates, it’s advisable to only use steel blades as the rubber blades are not resilient enough to endure the cleaning regime required to keep the mixer in its best condition.
 Often the only way to remove cured resin is by chemical or intense heat which can be critically damaging to the rubber paddles.

-Q: How Do I Find My Serial Number?
+How Do I Find My Serial Number?

-The serial number on a SoRoTo forced action mixer is on the side of the main on/off switch on a silver, metallic plate.
+The serial number on a SoRoTo mixer is on the side of the main on/off switch on a silver, metallic plate.
 This will list the model of the machine, the voltage, year of manufacture and its serial number.
 By providing us with this number, it can help us to ascertain the components which were used in the build of your mixer and is also used for warranty registration.

 Our mixers cannot be plugged directly into the mains as they require either an extension cable or transformer dependent on the machines voltage.

-Q: Which Size Mixer Do I Have?
+Which Size Mixer Do I Have?

 You have a few options here to determine the size of your mixer.